purplecones/meteor-up/README.md

   // Install PhantomJS on the server
   "setupPhantom": true,

+  // Install wkhtmltopdf on the server "setupWkhtmltopdf": true,

   // Show a progress bar during the upload of the bundle to the server.
   // Might cause an error in some rare cases if set to true, for instance in Shippable CI